biswajittt/book-my-train/README.md

 - ✨ **Easy Account Setup:** Sign up and log in securely with Supabase.
 Your journey starts with a simple click!
 - 🗺️ **Real-Time Seat Availability:** See which seats are free in a flash!
 No more guessing; just choose and book.
-- 🪑 **Pick Your Perfect Seat:** Select the exact seats you want.
-Window?
-Aisle?
-You're in control!
 - 🎟️ **Book Multiple Tickets:** Traveling with friends or family?
 Book all your tickets in one go!
 - 💸 **Flexible Cancellations:** Plans changed?
 No problem!
 Cancel individual tickets or your entire booking with ease.
 - 💻 **Responsive Design:** Book your tickets on any device – phone, tablet, or computer.